 Originally, I created this creamy Pumpkin Steel Cut Oats recipe with the intent to top it with my Pecan Pie Granola recipe (on my baking site, Barbara Bakes).
 It adds a great crunch and combines two of my favorite flavors.

 However, my family has adapted it a number of ways.
 Jennifer included her family’s favorite variation in our Instant Pot Baby Food and Toddler Food Cookbook.
 For the littlest ones, she adds diced fresh apples and craisins.
 Then, for the grown-ups, she tops it off with chopped cinnamon pecans.

 (With the candied pecans, it might be more of a dessert than breakfast–she told me to say “it’s so good, guys, it’s worth getting the book even if you don’t have toddlers to feed!”)

 Update: To show you how easy this recipe is, I’ve created a little video.
 I really love the shot of the maple drizzled over the granola.

 - 1 cup pumpkin puree

-- 1/4 cup maple syrup
+- 1/4 cup maple syrup, plus more for serving

 - 2 teaspoons cinnamon